Ultimate Guide to Creating the Best Charcuterie Boards

 3. Layer your ingredients.

-Use small ramekins, tiny trays, and other accessories to add interest to your meat and cheese tray.
+Use small ramekins, tiny trays, and other accessories to add interest to your meat-and-cheese tray.
 Tiny vessels can be used to hold nuts or jams.
-Cut your cheeses and meats in a pleasing shape.
+Cut your cheeses and meats into pleasing shapes.
 Be careful to cut them cleanly and neatly.

-Place all of one type of flavor together.
+Place all of one flavor type together.
 It’s ok to spread things around the board.
-However, if you have gouda, slice and keep that in one location on the board.
-Although, that’s merely a suggestion.
+However, if you have Gouda, slice it and keep it in one location on the board.
+Although that’s merely a suggestion.
 How you assemble is up to you!

 Style larger items, such as meats and cheeses, first.
 Then add your crackers.
 Use nuts and dried berries to fill up the empty spaces.
 Lastly, drizzle jam, jelly, apple butter, or honey on the board—over cheeses, nuts, and meats is fine.